12 engaging scrollytelling examples to inspire your content

 Immersive content platforms are changing that.
 Now, the design techniques used in immersive and interactive content — such as scrollytelling — are available to anyone.
 This has led to some outstanding web content, with techniques and approaches you can borrow (or, with apologies to T.S.
 Eliot, steal).

-What is
+What is scrollytelling?

 Women staring at camera, black and white.

-Using the scrolling motion to trigger dynamic multimedia elements offers a perfect confluence between basic, text-heavy stories and more complex interactive content.
+Using the scrolling motion to trigger dynamic multimedia elements offers a perfect confluence between text-heavy stories and more complex interactive content.
 It allows creators to use more compelling and varied content types while maintaining an easy-to-navigate user experience — even for those unfamiliar with the format.

 Image of scrollytelling example Snow Fall

-The New York Times published one of the first examples of scrollytelling with "Snow Fall: The Avalanche at Tunnel Creek".
+The New York Times published one of the first examples of scrollytelling with 'Snow Fall: The Avalanche at Tunnel Creek'.
 The in-depth report uses animated satellite and radar imagery and compelling audio testimony to translate a video documentary onto the page.
 In 2012, that kind of dynamic scrollytelling required NYT-level resources (including software engineers, graphic designers, writers, and data journalists, among others) and it took time.

 Today, scrollytelling is much more accessible.
-Now, you can level up your visual stories with scrollytelling in a matter of hours — without CSS, Javascript, or a 10-person team.
+Now, you can level up your visual stories with scrollytelling in a matter of hours — without CSS, JavaScript, or a 10-person team.

-How to build
+How to build scrollytelling

 stories for yourself